NFREC-Liao-Lab/MicroFisher/README.md

 --out_prefix results_prefix \ #Prefix of the result output files
 --centrifuge_path $PATH_TO_CENTRIFUGE \ #Path to the centrifuge package (if necessary) --db_path $PATH_TO_DATABASE \ #Path to the DATABASE of MicroFisher
---threads 4 #Number of cores
+--threads 4 #Number of threads
 ```